ESG Data

 23 |

-- Parental leave includes parental leave at birth (postpartum paternity leave).
+- Childcare leave includes childcare leave at birth (postpartum paternity leave).

-- The percentage of employees taking parental leave is newly disclosed beginning with the current fiscal year and including prior fiscal years.
-Accordingly, the method of calculating the number of employees taking parental leave has been revised retroactively to include prior fiscal years.
-The number of employees taking parental leave is the number of employees who started taking such leave during the current fiscal year.
-The rate of employees taking parental leave is the ratio of the number of employees who started taking parental leave during the fiscal year to the number of employees who gave birth during the fiscal year (For men, the number of male employees whose spouses gave birth).
+- The number of employees taking the childcare leave is the number of employees who started taking such leave during the current fiscal year.
+The “Childcare leave acquisition rate” is the ratio of the number of employees who started taking parental leave during the fiscal year to the number of employees who gave birth during the fiscal year (For men, the number of male employees whose spouses gave birth).
 (Including the number of employees seconded from other companies)

 - The percentage of employees (including those seconded to other companies) returning to work after childcare leave is calculated according to the following formula: the number of employees returning to work after childcare leave during the current fiscal year/the number of employees who finished taking childcare leave during the current fiscal year.